Dual Diagnosis Treatment Goldsboro, NC

 Dixon Social Interactive Services Inc - 26.1 miles from Goldsboro, NC

-Dixon Social Interactive Services Inc is a dual diagnosis treatment center in Kinston, North Carolina that offers treatment services for substance use and mental health disorders that include OCD as well as binge eating.
+Dixon Social Interactive Services Inc is a dual-diagnosis treatment center in Kinston, NC that offers treatment services for mental health and substance use disorders that include phobias as well as paranoid personality disorder.

 Address: 658 Sussex Street, Kinston, NC 28504 in Lenoir County